ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-weather-step04.md

 import { HomePage } from '../pages/current-weather/current-weather';
 ```

-By fixing these errors first, this allows use to use VSCode's refactoring tools to rename the classes.
+By fixing these errors first, this allows use to use VS Code's refactoring tools to rename the classes.
 Open `src/pages/current-weather/current-weather.ts` and do the following:

-* change the `selector` value to `page-current-weather`
+* Change the `selector` value to `page-current-weather`
-* change the `templateUrl` value to `current-weather.html`
+* Change the `templateUrl` value to `current-weather.html`
-* use the VSCode "Rename Symbol" tool to rename `HomePage` to `CurrentWeatherPage` (right click to get a pop-up menu, or use the `F2` hotkey on a Mac (may need to also use `fn`))
+* Use the VS Code "Rename Symbol" tool to rename `HomePage` to `CurrentWeatherPage` (right click to get a pop-up menu, or use the `F2` hotkey on a Mac (may need to also use `fn`))

 When you are done, the code should look like this: